n0mjs710/HBlink4/docs/lc_extraction.md

 HBlink4 extracts DMR Link Control (LC) information from voice frames to provide detailed metadata about transmissions.
 This information is available in addition to the basic packet headers.

+**Implementation:** HBlink4 uses the mature and proven **dmr_utils3** library for all LC decoding.
+This provides reliable FEC (Forward Error Correction), BPTC decoding, and proper handling of the complex DMR encoding schemes.

 ## What is Link Control?

 Link Control is metadata embedded in DMR voice frames that describes the call parameters: